Gas Tax Refund Filing a Claim FAQ

 Exporters of gasoline may file as often as necessary.

-The claimant must submit the Form SCGR-1, Schedule A and other related schedules.
-However, the State Controller’s Office may request any information deemed necessary to process a refund, including purchase invoices.
+Yes, you must provide copies, however, the State Controller’s Office may request any information deemed necessary to process a refund, including purchase invoices.
 Failure to provide the supporting documents upon request is cause for denial of the claim.
 In addition, certain other documentation is required for export and paratransit claims.

 Yes.
 Claimants must retain original purchase invoices and all information supporting refundable fuel usage for four (4) years following refund issuance.
 The SCO performs post-payment audits of refunded claims.
 You may be billed for any amount previously refunded if you fail to provide requested supporting documentation.

 Claimants must provide "proof of exportation".
 Proof of exportation includes the following: